Geothermal energy on public domain City of Antwerp

 To achieve its sustainability goals, the city of Antwerp is fully committed to district heating networks for the sustainable heating of buildings.
 However, not every location in the city is suitable for the realization of a heat network, for example because there are few nearby sustainable heat sources or because the surroundings are less suitable.
 Geothermal energy can often provide a solution in these locations.

-Stored heat in the ground can be used to heat buildings via geothermal energy with a heat pump.
-In the summer, geothermal energy can also be used for efficient cooling of buildings.
-Typically, this concerns borehole energy storage or BEO in the Antwerp context (heat exchange with the ground via boreholes typically 100 to 150 m deep), but also cold-heat storage or ATES (heat exchange with the water from underground aquifers) is a possibility in some parts of the city.
-These are now well-known technologies that have been used for many years.
+Stored heat in the ground can be used via geothermal energy with a heat pump to heat buildings.
+In summer, geothermal energy can additionally be used to efficiently cool buildings.
+Typically this involves borehole energy storage or BEO in the Antwerp context (heat exchange with the ground via drilling typically 100 to 150 m deep), but cold-heat storage or ATES (heat exchange with the water from underground aquifers) is also a possibility in some parts of the city.
+These are by now well known technologies that have been used for many years.

-The city therefore appointed Ingenium to gain insights into the various technical, spatial, legal and organisational aspects of geothermal energy in public space.
-Together with partners D A (expert above and below ground construction of public domain), Xirius Public (legal expert) and AGT (expert geothermal energy), we will work on the basis of three concretely elaborated BEO example cases (one of which involves both BEO and ATES identify current possibilities, obstacles, concerns and opportunities.
-We do this in close consultation with the various city services involved, in order to get to work on the living concerns.
+The city therefore appointed Ingenium to gain insights into the various technical, spatial, legal and organizational aspects of geothermal energy in the public domain.
+Together with partners D A (expert on above- and below-ground public domain construction), Xirius Public (legal expert) and AGT (expert on geothermal energy), we will detect the current possibilities, obstacles, concerns and opportunities on the basis of three concretely elaborated BEO example cases (one of which with both BEO and ATES elaborated).
+We will do this in close consultation with the various city departments involved, in order to deal with living concerns.

 The findings of this study will be used by City of Antwerp to shape the further policy framework and, where necessary, develop regulatory instruments, complementary to those already in place, codes and regulations.